 Direct Marketer's Fraud Fightin' Checklist

 - Work with a reputable service provider.
-There are many IP targeting service providers in the marketplace, but they are not equal.
+There are many Targeted Display Ad service providers in the marketplace, but they are not equal.
 Look for key differentiators such as patented algorithms to drive their ad placements, IP and home address reporting.

 - Use a provider who will give you an exact match back analysis tying your online ad (or view-through website conversion) to your visitor's exact IP and household address.